amoffat/HeimdaLLM/docs/source/blog/posts/safe-sql-execution.rst

 against it, and there is no risk to data security.
 And if a malicious user was able to issue a DDL statement, it would only affect their cloned database.

-To make this architecture work, each user needs their own processed view of the data that they're allowed to access.
+To make this system work, each user needs their own processed view of the data that they're allowed to access.
 Schema changes to the primary database will need to propagate downwards to all user databases, and some system will need to determine when to regenerate a user's database when their rows change.
-User-owned data, like id columns, would also need to be obfuscated during this generation step, because the LLM will need these columns for JOINs, but you probably don't want your users knowing the record's authoritative id.
+User-owned data, like id columns, would also need to be obfuscated during this generation step, because the LLM may need these columns for JOINs, but you probably don't want your users knowing the record's authoritative id.

 +-----------------------+---------+---------------------------------------------------------------------------+
 | Property              | Rank    | Rationale                                                                 |